pgugger/LandscapeGenomics/China_2018/Exercise3.md

 	plot(gf, plot.type = "C", imp.vars = by.importance, show.overall = F, legend = T, leg.posn = "topleft", leg.nspecies = 5, cex.lab = 0.7, cex.legend = 0.4, cex.axis = 0.6, line.ylab = 0.9, par.args = list(mgp = c(1.5, 0.5, 0), mar = c(2.5, 1, 0.1, 0.5), omi = c(0, 0.3, 0, 0)))
 	dev.off()

 Each line within each panel represents allelic change at a single SNP.
 Notice that in each panel some SNPs show very steep changes along the environmental gradient.
-One might consider these SNPs as candidates for involvement in local adaptation along the gradient, as we will discuss tomorrow.
+One might consider these SNPs as candidates for involvement in local adaptation along the gradient.
 This approach to "outlier" detection is still being tested, but Fitzpatrick & Keller (2015) show a promising example.

 Several other plots and tables can be output from `gradientForest`.
 I recommend generating these with your own data sets, but we will skip them today.